Annual pass and box a yellow ribbon.

 Photo: Jens Mohr, The Royal Armoury/SHM.

 The museum is a space for economic learning where the past, present and future come together.
-The museum's exhibition hall is closed during 2023.
-The permanent exhibitions is set to open Spring 2024.
+Visit MONEY! and the Economy Lab.

 Tumba Paper Mill Museum

+Swedish banknote paper has been produced at Tumba Mill, just south of Stockholm, since 1755.
 The museum tells the story of Sweden's banknote history and the people who lived and worked at the Mill.
-Swedish banknote paper has been produced at Tumba Mill, just south of Stockholm, since 1755.
-Free admission to the museum for everyone during 2024.
+Free admission for everyone during 2024 and 2025.

 A person holds up a SEK 1,000 banknote.